ethpandaops/ethereum-package/README.md

   # - all client pairs have proposed a block
   run_block_proposal_check: true

-  # Run validator lifecycle test (~12h to complete)
-  # This test requires exactly 500 active validator keys.
-  # The test will cause a temporary chain unfinality when running.
-  # This test checks:
-  # - Deposit inclusion with/from all client pairs
-  # - BLS Change inclusion with/from all client pairs
-  # - Voluntary Exit inclusion with/from all client pairs
-  # - Attester Slashing inclusion with/from all client pairs
-  # - Proposer Slashing inclusion with/from all client pairs
-  # all checks are done during finality & unfinality
-  run_lifecycle_test: false

   # Run normal transaction test
   # This test generates random EOA transactions and checks inclusion with/from all client pairs
   # This test checks for: